0

 • Fume hoods, bag dust collectors, wet scrubbers, and carbon filters – Control air emissions.

-• Neutralization and heavy metal stabilization units – Manage hazardous waste safely.
+• Neutralisation and heavy metal stabilisation units – Manage hazardous waste safely.

 4.2 Technology for Efficient E-Waste Recycling